call for content

 - Interviews (750 words)

-- This is an opportunity for students conducting research to summarize and share their findings and experiences in a more casual format than a formal paper.
+- Short summaries of ongoing research written in a more casual format than a formal paper.

 When submitting, please remember: